PerpetualBeta/scrollTargeting.js/README.md

 The plug-in “watches” the mouse cursor position and the DOM’s focused properties and adjusts the scroll behaviour accordingly.
 It has a very small footprint and should not have a negative impact on performance.

+### Why?

+To scratch a personal itch.
+Read the back-story on [my weblog.](http://darkblue.sdf.org/weblog/post/scroll-targeting)

 ### Demo

 I have put together a [demo page,](http://darkblue.sdf.org/lab/scrollTargeting/) illustrating the various options of the scrollTargeting.js plug-in.
 The files for the demo page are also available on GitHub.